 As is the pattern in SIDS countries, STP faces rising emigration, with an estimated 20% of Sao Tomeans living abroad76.
-The diaspora represented 12% of voters in the 2022 elections77.
+The diaspora already represents 12% of voters77.
 Emigrants have been increasingly vocal and present in the national political discussion, but mainly via social networks and not in an institutional forum.
 The political and civic inclusion of youth remains a challenge.
 Despite their demographic importance the youth have a limited presence in national bodies, parliament, or local government.
-Limited economic opportunities, high cost of living and the recent relaxation of the visa rules for Portuguese speaking countries have resulted in a surge in emigration, in particular of youth, and in visa issuance, estimated at 16 000 in 2023, representing 7.3 % of the population78

-On human rights, the country has made some progress over the past years with the ratification of key treaties and the alignment of domestic legislation with human rights conventions.
+On human rights, the country has made great progress over the past years with the ratification of key treaties and the alignment of domestic legislation with human rights conventions.
 An example is the Penal Code which was updated in 2021 to enhance the Code's alignment with international human rights conventions.
-Due to capacity constraints, reporting to some of the main Human Right treaties and bodies is behind schedule79.
-The latest Universal Periodic Review80 (third cycle) place took in 2021 and recommendations relate mainly to the inclusion of the vulnerable in socioeconomic life, gender-based violence,
+Due to capacity constraints, reporting to 6 of the main Human Right treaties and bodies is behind schedule78.
+The latest Universal Periodic Review79 (third cycle) took place in 2021 and recommendations relate mainly to the inclusion of the vulnerable in socioeconomic life, gender-based violence, access to justice and the inclusion of people with disabilities80.
+Weaknesses were also recorded in the absence of an independent human rights institution to monitor the human rights situation and make recommendations.
+The next UPR review for STP will be in January 2026.